The Team: New Models of Care

 Bruce is a mixed methods health services researcher with an interest in the quality and safety of health and social care, particularly in relation to multimorbidity and polypharmacy.
 As well as research, he works clinically as a GP and works closely with the NHS and government to improve healthcare quality and safety.

-Amy O’Donnell is Senior Research Associate at the Population Health Sciences Institute.
+Amy O’Donnell is Professor of Applied Health and Social Care Research at the Population Health Sciences Institute.
 Newcastle University.
 Her work focusses on using complex systems approaches and digital technology to improve outcomes for patients with multiple complex needs over the life course.

 Helen Frost has been involved in a wide range of clinical and public health research for over 25 years.
 Early in her career, Helen worked in the NHS in England as a physiotherapist, developing and evaluating complex interventions alongside clinical practice.
 Prior to completing a PhD in Public Health at the University of Warwick in 2007, she was the Director of Physiotherapy Research at the Nuffield Orthopaedic Centre, Oxford.
 In this role she was awarded funding from the MRC and other charities to lead several complex randomised trials of physiotherapy and surgical interventions.